 Please note: When official transcripts are received, you will receive a transcript evaluation from the Chowan University Registrar’s Office.
 This evaluation will notify you of the amount of hours transferred into Chowan University.
 This evaluation will also help your academic advisor help you to create an academic schedule.

-6. The Director of Admissions will contact you and schedule a time for you to meet with an academic advisor.
+6. Admissions will contact you and schedule a time for you to meet with an academic advisor.
 At this meeting, you will register for classes.

 7. If your FAFSA is complete and your financial aid has been approved by the financial aid office, you will receive a financial aid award letter after you have registered for classes.